-SECTION 24.
 No person shall either maintain, or allow to be maintained, more than one unregistered motor vehicle on any parcel of land within the Town of Leicester.
 Motor vehicles kept within a storage building or garage, and farm vehicles shall be excluded.

-SECTION 25.
-Notwithstanding Section 24, every owner or operator of a public garage for the repair or storage of motor vehicles shall apply to the Board of Selectmen for a license.
+Notwithstanding Section 24, every owner or operator of a public garage for the repair or storage of motor vehicles shall apply to the Select Board for a license.

-SECTION 26.
-The Board of Selectmen may issue licenses to public garages for the repair and storage of motor vehicles.
+The Select Board may issue licenses to public garages for the repair and storage of motor vehicles.
 Said licenses may carry reasonable restrictions and limitations.
-The fee for said license shall be set by the Board of Selectmen after a public hearing.
+The fee for said license shall be set by the Select Board after a public hearing.

-SECTION 27.
 All swimming pools, constructed entirely or substantially below the surface of the ground, shall be fully enclosed by a fence having no horizontal opening over three inches.
 The fence shall be not less than four feet in height.
 A gate in the fence shall have a positive self-latching lock.

-SECTION 28.
 Violations of this chapter may be processed pursuant to Section 6.1 of Chapter 1 (General Provisions) of these bylaws.
 Fines for violations shall be levied according to the following schedule: